-About six weeks ago I kept thinking, What is wrong with my 6th and 7th period block?
+About six weeks ago I kept thinking, What is wrong with my this class?
 As a group, we were consistently behind my other classes, we would interrupt each other in conversations, we weren’t getting work done, we kept making the same mistakes over and over again, we were not as joyful as my other classes.

 I thought there were numerous possibilities for the causes of my concerns.

 - It is my largest class – 30 students.

 - There are 20 boys and 10 girls

 - There are 5 students on IEPs and another on a 504 plan.